Personalize your wellness plan.

 For faculty and staff seeking information on supporting students, click here.

 IF YOU ARE EXPERIENCING AN EMERGENCY, CALL 9-11 OR UTM CAMPUS SAFETY AT 905-569-4333.

 - Student-centric, personalized approach.
 Students are centrally involved in developing their personalized wellness plans, and are able to direct their own care to the best of their ability, with guidance as needed from HCC staff.

 - Same-day, open access.
 Students can access care on the same day their needs arise, with minimal assessment required.
-A key focus of SC2.0 is on helping students finding timely and effective solutions that best address their concerns.
+A key focus of Stepped Care is on helping students finding timely and effective solutions that best address their concerns.